slaterbbx/fullstack.nextjs/readme.md

 # Nextjs-Fullstackinator
 ## Nextjs boilerplate with custom folder structure, setup for full stack development.

+This project will always stay targeted to a specific use case.
+When you need a project start point for a highly scalable app with a custom server that has SSR, Code splitting, and some other optimizations out of the box with very little setup needed on your end thanks to the use of Nextjs.
+At some point this project may evolve into a multi use case boilerplate template engine.
+But for now, in its early stages, it will be an opinionated boilerplate based on the above mentioned use case.

 ### Currently working with:
 - Nextjs
   - Custom folder structure